 Mindful that we are all made in the image and likeness of God and our commitment to equity and justice, Archbishop Mitty High School supports students with learning differences through the ARC (Academic Resources Coordination) program.

-Students who qualify for special accommodations under this program are identified through verified professional testing as having a learning disability or other learning differences (for example, visual or auditory needs) sufficient to be designated for special academic support.
+Students who qualify for accommodations under this program are identified through verified professional testing or a medical diagnosis as having a learning disability, mental health issue, or other learning differences sufficient to be designated for special academic support.

 The Academic Resources Coordinator works with the counselor, teachers, and outside professionals to coordinate accommodations that may be needed and that can be reasonably offered at AMHS.
 Accommodations do not alter the pacing, expectations, proficiency criteria, or rigor of the coursework or graduation requirements.

-Testing for learning disabilities is not conducted at AMHS.
-If testing has not been suggested at the previous educational institution, an appointment may be in order, with the counselor, to discuss learning disabilities testing, skills testing, and/or outside tutors.
-The ARC counselor can provide a referral list for assessments, and testing is also available at Fremont Union High School District (FUHSD).
+Testing for learning differences is not conducted at AMHS.
+If psycho-educational testing is warranted, families can meet with the counselor and/or ARC coordinator to discuss psycho-educational testing, skills testing, and/or outside tutors.
+The ARC coordinator can provide a referral list for assessments, and testing is also available at Fremont Union High School District (FUHSD).
 Please note the following:

 In the spring of freshman year, the Academic Resources Coordinator begins the paperwork needed to receive extended time on the College Board practice college entrance test (PSAT), the college entrance test(s) SAT and ACT, and the Advanced Placement exam (which is not used for admissions purposes, but is a College Board exam).
-Paperwork is given to the student to take home and is to be returned to the Academic Resources Coordinator prior to final exams.
+Paperwork is emailed to parents and is to be returned to the Academic Resources Coordinator prior to final exams.